cert-manager/website/content/docs/getting-started/README.md

 ```

-### Configure the Ingress for SSL
+## 9. Re-configure the Ingress for SSL

-Create an empty Secret before reconfiguring the Ingress:
+Create an empty Secret for your SSL certificate **before reconfiguring the Ingress** and apply it:

 ```yaml
 # secret.yaml